edwardlavender/flapper_appl/README.md

 ## Citation

-Lavender et al. (in prep).
+Lavender et al. (in press).
 A semi-stochastic modelling framework for passive acoustic telemetry.
+Methods in Ecology and Evolution.